Baste-RainGames/SerializableAction_Unity/README.md

 ## Limitations

-Fields are not supported for now.
-So while you can use a property setter, you can't set a public field.
-This should be fixed pretty soon.

 Generic methods are not supported.
 Supporting this is not hard from an implementation standpoint (it already works in the back-end), but figuring out how to draw a selector for the type parameters is harder.
 It will probably never be supported directly, but some other solution might show up (see Future plans)

 ## Future plans